nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 #### Functional interfaces

 * "The interface may have other default or static methods as well but those are not relevant.
 All that is required is that it must have exactly one abstract method."
+(And yes, it must be an interface.)

 #### Primitive data types, and boxing